 The Water Act includes criteria for determining watercourses that require authorisation under the Water Act to take water, interfere with the flow of water, take quarry material or excavate and place fill in a watercourse.
 The Water Act also includes criteria for drainage features that may require authorisation to take or interfere with overland flow.
-In the Project Area, the Isaac River is defined as a watercourse under the Water Act criteria, and several small tributaries of the Isaac River that traverse the Project Area are defined as drainage features.
+In the vicinity of the Project Area, the Isaac River is defined as a watercourse under the Water Act criteria, and several small tributaries of the Isaac River that traverse the Project Area are defined as drainage features (with one defined as a watercourse).

-These declared watercourses and drainage features may be relevant to the groundwater assessment for the Project if there is a component of surface water-groundwater interaction associated with them.
+These declared watercourses and drainage features may be relevant to the Groundwater Assessment for the Project if there is interaction between the surface water-groundwater systems.